torquefi/torque_docs/docs/resources/05_contribute.md

 # Contribute
-We harness the collective power of a global community to forge our path as a non-custodial financial company.
-Our mission?
-To bring stability and transparency back to the financial markets and ensure inclusion for all.
+We harness the collective power of a global community to develop Torque.

 ## Solo Contributor
 Whether you're an individual with a passion for blockchain technology, finance, or community building, there's a place for you here.
 Solo contributors can engage with existing projects, propose new ideas, or lend their expertise in various capacities.